EdwinEngelbrethsen/in-graph-fullstack/README.md

 ### 📋 Criteria
-> aka. evaluation, success criteria, quality assurance, qa, etc. - they're all pointing to the same thing.
+> evaluation, success criteria, quality assurance, qa, etc. - they're all referring to the same thing.
 This section.

-Your solution will be quality assured / evaluated based on a set of criteria (aka. acceptance criteria, success criteria, etc.).

 Your performance will be evaluated on primarily these two fronts; design and code.
 The weights of these is roughly 40% on design and 60% on the code, and the questions are asked in order of importance within their respective subfields.